 Our walks involve stopping to decide what the bird and animal tracks are telling us, discussing what animals the excrement we find might be from, observing birds and animals.

 “But we were lazy gardeners,” Isobel laughs.
 “We just burnt the land, that’s so much easier.”

 Before moving on from a camp, Isobel’s nomadic family performed controlled burning, to dispose of waste and regenerate the landscape.
 Now, each year, when the family leaves Wijingarra Butt Butt, the state fire authority does controlled burning around the site with the help of tribal rangers from Isobel’s community, who have done ranger training.

 This creates a firebreak around the site ahead of the tinderbox heat, which soars toward the end of each year, just before the weather breaks in the Wet season.

-If you would like to know more about what Isobel is doing in her country you can contact her at email@example.com.
+If you would like to know more about what Isobel is doing in her country head to Lulim Foundation or you can contact her at firstname.lastname@example.org.

 You can also check out her whale advocacy web page here.